 Table 5 reports our results based on the calibrated economy described in the previous section (Column Benchmark).
 Panel A provides statistics for different time horizons: 1 year and 1.5 years.
 The 1.5 year time horizon corresponds to the expected vaccine arrival time in the calibrated model and also the approximate date when the vaccine became widely available in the data.
 In the discussions below, we thus equate the total death toll of the pandemic with the number of deaths by vaccine arrival, which is 1.5 years for Covid.
 The pandemic's peak infection rate is observed in week 44.
 As seen in Figure 1, this date corresponds to the second wave of the disease in the winter of 2020-21.
 The death count over the first year and a half (i.e., before the vaccine became available) is substantial: 2.48 deaths per 1,000 people.
-This number masks considerable age heterogeneity: the death rate is 9.74 per 1,000 old individuals and 0.50 for the young.26 By the time the vaccine arrives, about 20% of the population had been infected and recovered.
+This number masks considerable age heterogeneity: the death rate is 9.76 per 1,000 old individuals and 0.50 for the young.
+By the time the vaccine arrives, about 20% of the population had been infected and recovered.

 Panel B provides the expected statistics at the onset of the pandemic when individuals look ahead at a 3-year horizon.
 This computation takes into account the positive probability of vaccine arrival at different time intervals, such as one week, two weeks, and so forth.
 Since the vaccine is a perfect solution to the disease in the model, the pandemic is over upon its arrival.
-The expected death toll is a little lower: 1.93 dead per 1,000 people.
+The expected death toll is a little lower: 1.94 dead per 1,000 people.
 These expected statistics will be important in the upcoming sections when we solve for the optimal lockdown policy that a planner chooses to maximize expected utility, not knowing when the vaccine will actually arrive.

 While the death toll is substantial, it is much lower than most predictions at the onset of the pandemic.
 The peak is also much later than what epidemiological models predicted in early 2020 (Ferguson et al. 2020).
 Why?
-Because people changed their be-
+Because people changed their behavior and acted to "flatten the curve."
+To understand the role of behavioral changes,

-26Our (realistic) assumption that the old have a higher probability of dying from natural causes plays a role here.
-If the old faced the same higher probability as the young, they would be even more careful leading to a death rate of only 8.8 per 1,000 instead.
+&lt;sup>27Our (realistic) assumption that the old have a higher probability of dying from natural causes plays a role here.
+If the old faced the same lower probability as the young, they would be even more careful leading to a death rate of only 8.85 per 1,000 instead.